rducout/dotfiles/README.md

 ### Prerequisites

-Nothing is required but having your Unix distribution installed.
+Nothing is required but having your Unix distribution installed.\
-Tested on Ubuntu 18.04.
+Tested on Ubuntu 18.04 and WSL (Windows Subsystem for Linux).

 ### Installation